ABillBlakely/Silver-Box-Modular-HiFi-Preamp/readme.md

 KiCad design files will be updated here as progress is made.

+The current schematic is available in .pdf in the ecad folder: [ecad/silver-box-modular.pdf](ecad/silver-box-modular.pdf)

 The BOM for this project is evolving and changing with the project.
 The current BOM can be viewed at https://octopart.com/bom-tool/pwZCTT5L but it is currently quite messy as parts are picked and substituted based on availability and changing requirements.
 Expect this to be cleaned up as I get closer to a prototype.

 Next steps: